 Get There Oregon is your secure, easy-to-use online ride-matching tool that matches you with people going your way for work and play.
 Earn gift cards through Commute Options’ incentive program by logging into Get There Oregon and tracking your trip!
 Sign up today!
-Visit Get There!
+Visit the Get There website!

-Contact Kim Curley if you want more info or need help!
+Contact us if you want more info or need help!

 New online carpooling tool launches in Oregon

 “Get There” gives Oregonians a way to match with a carpool partner and plan trips, reducing the need to drive alone

 Bend, Ore. – A new tool to help match carpool partners who want to share the ride is available to residents of Central Oregon.
 Get There, a new web-based tool that matches drivers with riders and can help people plan trips by transit, walking, and bicycling, is replacing Drive Less Connect, the state’s former carpool matching tool.

 By typing in a starting point and destination, users are matched with either a passenger or a driver looking to share a ride.
 Using Get There helps travelers share the cost of transportation, and also reduces greenhouse gas emissions that harm the environment by eliminating the need to drive alone.

 “Our goal is to help people have more choices for the way they travel,” said ODOT Highway Division Administrator Kris Strickler.
 “With more options, we usually see fewer vehicles on the road – and that means less congestion and frustration for everyone.”
 Commute Options will be using Get There to track trips made by walking, biking, carpooling, teleworking, and riding the bus for the Commute Options Partner Rewards program.
 Existing users have been transferred to Get There, and just need to update their password to continue logging trips.